Drenje Šćitarjevsko

 Drenje Šćitarjevsko is a village located in the Municipality of Velika Gorica in Zagreb County, Croatia.
 It is one of the smaller settlements in Turopolje and is located very close to the Sava River.
-According to the 2011 census, Drenje Šćitarjevsko had 203 inhabitants, living on an area of 2.23 square kilometers.
+According to the 2011 census, Drenje Šćitarjevsko had 203 inhabitants, living in an area of 2.23 square kilometers.
 The population density is 91 inhabitants per square kilometer.